 During the one-year blended learning program, experienced peace and development professionals with diverse backgrounds gain practical skills to promote peace within their communities and across the globe.
 Fellows complete field studies, and they also design and carry out a social change initiative.

-Also Check: P.E.O.
-International Peace Scholarship Program
+Also Check: IPRA Foundation Peace Research Grants Program

 Eligibility Criteria